adamsilver/fdpb/08-an-upload-form.md

 </form>
 ```

 The `enctype` attribute is necessary so that the files are transmitted to the server for processing.
-This is only relevant to the degraded experience which is discussed later, because the enhanced experience uses AJAX.
+This is only relevant to the degraded experience which is discussed later.
+Remember the enhanced experience uses AJAX.

 Keyboard users can tab to the visually hidden input which will pseudo focus the label&mdash;similar to how we handled focus states for the seat chooser component set out in “Book a flight”.

 To create the drag and drop behaviour there are three javascript events: `ondragover`, `ondragleave` and `ondrop`.